MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 |User admin     |    Assign the User admin role to users who need to do the following for all users: <br> - Add users and groups <br> - Assign licenses <br> - Manage most users properties <br> - Create and manage user views <br> - Update password expiration policies <br> - Manage service requests <br> - Monitor service health <br><br>  The user admin can also do the following actions for users who aren't admins and for users assigned the following roles: Directory reader, Guest inviter, Helpdesk admin, Message center reader, Reports reader: <br> - Manage usernames<br> - Delete and restore users<br> - Reset passwords <br> - Force users to sign out <br> - Update (FIDO) device keys   |

 ### All roles
  Here's a list of all the roles available in the Microsoft 365 admin center.
-If you have a large business, there might be roles in the Azure portal that meet your organizational needs.

 |Role     |Description  |
 |---------|---------|